macroscopicentric/library_world/README.md

 ##Library World

 Text adventure based in fictional libraries.
 Play it online [here](http://obscure-lake-8329.herokuapp.com/library_world).
+You can also play it in the terminal (library.py is the game engine).

 ###Setting Information
 The main library is the Clayr library from Garth Nix's Abhorsen trilogy.
 "The Charter" is just a fancy way of saying "magic."